Blooperly/orpheus-manager/README.md

 # Orpheus Manager
 **Making the most horrible things on Earth and beyond a bit easier.**

-WARNING:
-The character editor is still in early development.
-If you save a character sheet, it will PROBABLY be broken in the next update.
-Backwards compatability for save files will begin on 1.0 release.
+The Orpheus Manager is a character creation and management tool for The Orpheus Protocol RPG System.
+The manager is feature complete as of v2.1.2 of The Orpheus Protocol official rules.
+The character sheet itself does all the stat calculation for you during character creation, and will alert you if you are missing anything important.
+During gameplay, the manager gives you a streamlined interface to track resources, reference rules, and take notes.
+You can save your character sheet between sessions, and the file format is designed to be compatible with other community developed tools for The Orpheus Protocol.

-### Feature Checklist:
+### Features:
 1. Character Creation / Management
     - Editable character sheet
-    - Motivation tracking
+    - Resource tracking
-    - Backgrounds
-    - Attributes
-    - Auto-Calculation of derived attributes
+    - Auto-calculation of derived attributes
-    - Damage tracks
-    - Status effects
-    - Permanant wounds
-    - Strain tracking
-    - Skills
-    - Initiative tracking
-    - Weapons
-    - Armor
-    - Memento Mori
-    - Humanity
-    - Acclimations
-    - Level
+    - You can save your sheet for later
-    - Exp
+    - Sleek design
 2. Reference
-    - Ability references
     - Rules cheat-sheet
-        - List of common actions
+        - Character creation references
+        - Combat rules
-        - Special weapon rules
+        - General system rules
-        - Horror Checks
-        - Strain Refresh
-        - Advancement Table
-3. Expansion
-    - Ability to add custom archetypes
-    - Ability to add custom backgrounds
+        - Great references for GM's too